ajs787/Unified-bee-Runner/README.md

 # Unified Bee Runner

 Unified Bee Runner is a pipeline for processing and analyzing bee-related datasets.
 This project includes several steps such as dataset creation, video conversion, data splitting, and model training.
+The model is meant to run on ilab, and through slurm.

 ## Table of Contents